We use cookies to collect anonymous data to help us improve your site browsing experience.

 Procedural hearings in the Outer House, including applications for permission to proceed in judicial review petitions, and preliminary and procedural hearings in the Commercial court, will be conducted using Webex or dealt with on the basis of written submissions, however the court may allow the hearing or part thereof to be conducted in person “on cause shown”.
 A party seeking an in person or hybrid procedural hearing should apply to do so by motion.

-The procedure for the allocation of opposed and starred motions will now be as follows:
+The procedure for the allocation of opposed and starred motions is as follows:

 When an opposition to a motion or an automatic starred motion is lodged during term time, the Keeper’s Office will allocate the motion to call 2 days ahead from the enrolment of the opposed or starred motion.